ava/use-http/README.md

 const options = {
   // accepts all `fetch` options such as headers, method, etc.

-  // enables React Suspense mode
+  // enables experimental React Suspense mode
   suspense: true, // defaults to `false`

   // Cache responses to improve speed and reduce amount of requests